AndreWohnsland/CocktailBerry/readme.md

 ## Contributing Possibilities

 To get started, have a quick look into the [Guidelines for contributing](./CONTRIBUTING.md).
 Here is a general list of features or refacturing things, I may do in the future.
 With your help, these things come even faster!
+If your idea is not on the list, feel free to open a feature request, I may consider it!

 - `easy`: Translate all dialogs / UI to your native language
-- `hard`: Use an ORM instead of default SQL language